CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 title: "Type You an Idris for Great Good - Part 1: Warmup"
 subtitle: ""
 summary: "The best way to learn & understand a thing is to implement it.
 So
-          let's implement (a subset) of Idris2!"
+          let's implement (a subset) of Idris2!
+This part is an introduction and covers some function exercises that will help later."
 authors: [thomas-e-hansen]
 tags: [idris2, type-theory, functional-programming, splv2020, type-you-an-idris]
 categories: []